Admissions & Aid

 Psychology prerequisites:

 Please note that Advanced Placement (AP) courses do not count as a prerequisite.
-All courses must be from an accredited college or university.
+All courses must be from an accredited college or university (or verified by an instructor for studio courses as noted above).
 Transcripts for all courses with a letter grade need to be submitted with the application.
+Advanced Placement (AP) courses do not count as a prerequisite.

 Complete and fill out the Supplemental Course Summary Sheet (PDF) detailing completed prerequisites.
 See the summary sheet for details on each prerequisite requirement.